Kate Middleton believes a picture is worth a thousand words.

 The mom-of-three and Prince William also tried to prove their normalcy in their 10th wedding anniversary tribute, in which a video captured the pair and their kids exploring the great outdoors and making s'mores over a rustic campfire.

 Just a few days later, the couple released a new photo of smiling 6-year-old Princess Charlotte for her birthday.

 It's no surprise that Kate is defending her family, as royal expert Katie Nicholl told U.K.'s OK! magazine that she's "the silent power behind William, the linchpin that keeps everything together."

 "Meanwhile, on the other side of the pond, Meghan and Harry missed out on a golden photo opportunity by posting an official second birthday shot of Archie, with his back to the camera in a slightly dreary sepia-tinted photo," Eclair pointed out.
 "I’m sorry, but right now, whoever is dealing with press for the Cambridges is playing a blinder."

-Despite not showing Archie's face in the snap, his parents marked his big day vaccines in lieu of presents.
+Despite not showing Archie's face in the snap, his parents marked his big day by asking for donations for COVID-19 vaccines in lieu of presents.